Storytelling Saturdays at 1 pm

 If you want a storyteller for your group at the Wren’s Nest here’s how it’ll go down:

-Send a $75 deposit to the Wren’s Nest at least three weeks before your scheduled tour.
+Be sure to send a $75 deposit to the Wren’s Nest at least three weeks before your scheduled tour.

 We cannot reserve a storyteller until we receive the deposit.
 We’ve been burned too many times!
 Ouch!